 In the second time in the past six months, a Florida mosque was set aflame, according to the Insurance Journal.
-According to the Insurance Journal, the mosque of the Islamic Society of New Tampa was the location of most recent arson attack, and while no one was injured, the Islamic community has growing concerns.
-A spokesperson for the Council on American-Islamic Relations in Florida commented that, “It is worrisome that our community has fallen victim of what appears to be another hate crime.”
+According to the Insurance Journal, the mosque of the Islamic Society of New Tampa was the location of a most recent arson attack, and while no one was injured, the Islamic community has growing concerns.
+A spokesperson for the Council on American-Islamic Relations in Florida commented that “It is worrisome that our community has fallen victim to what appears to be another hate crime.”
 While hate crimes carry special punishments for those who are caught, arson itself is a felony.

 Arson is a Felony of the First Degree

 The other Florida mosque that was victim to arson, which occurred on September 11th of 2016, was the Islamic Center of Fort Pierce.
 The arsonist was sentenced to 30 years in prison.
-Arson is a first degree felony, which carries a punishment of up to 30 years in Florida and a maximum fine of $10,000.
+Arson is a first-degree felony, which carries a punishment of up to 30 years in Florida and a maximum fine of $10,000.
 According to Florida statute 806.01, arson is defined as the willful and unlawful “commission of any felony, by fire or explosion, damages or causes to be damaged” any of the following:

 - A dwelling;